niko-dunixi/hard-fix-microsoft-products-on-osx/readme.md

 # Regularly restarts Microsoft products on OSX

+## Replaced!
+I've replaced this shellscript with a Go version, which is more stable and faster.
+It can be found in [pauls-toolbox](https://www.github.com/paul-nelson-baker/pauls-toolbox)

 ## What and Why
 I frequently run into problems with runing both Microsoft Outlook and Microsoft Teams on my Macbook for extended periods of time.
 This hasn't been just a one-off issue that occurred on one machine only one time.
 It's frequently an issue for me.
 Since I work remote at times, and even when in office it's the main way we communicate with each other, it is imperative that I remain reachable when I'm needed.